 Feasibility & Efficiency Analysis of Neighborhood-Based Sustainable Food Waste Management

 In “Feasibility & Efficiency Analysis of Neighborhood-Based Sustainable Food Waste Management” Professors Ning Ai and Isabel Cruz compare data from previous food waste studies conducted at UIC and across the Chicago metropolitan region, integrating state-of-art knowledge from the distinct fields of urban planning and computer science.
-Their comparison includes a consideration of differences in the methodologies of these studies in order to further refine models and parameters for future studies.
+Their comparison includes consideration of differences in the methodologies of these studies in order to further refine models and parameters for future studies.
 In addition, they expand Dr. Cruz’s framework for spatial and temporal data integration, GIVA, in order to address the unique challenges of the project.